syl3r86/gm-notes/patchnotes.md

+v0.5.2
+ - quick fix to make it work on v.10.286

 v0.5.1
  - quick fix to make it work on v.9.249

 v0.5.0
  - fixed compability with Foundry version 9